YogaLoft/yogaloft-content/workshops/Intro-to-Yin.md

 For further information feel free to get in touch :) georgie@yogaloft.co.uk

-We are looking forward to seeing you there for this relaxing workshop.
+We are looking forward to seeing you there for this woderfully relaxing workshop.